 - Webinar recordings.

-The topics of the webinars
+The topics of the group lessons for young learners

-The topics of the lessons were easily relatable to the children aged 8 to 10, and they were designed to be general, so that children from different countries wouldnโt feel any difference because of their location.
+The topics of the lessons were easily relatable to the children aged 8 to 10, and they were designed to be general so that children from different countries wouldn’t feel any difference because of their location.

-- Letโs talk holidays โ how do you celebrate?
+- Holidays – how do you celebrate?

-- Letโs talk about the world!
+- Talk about the world!

 Difference between regular group lessons and webinar-based lessons

-The main differences between group lessons and the webinar-based lessons are the number of participants and the way of communicating.
+The main differences between group lessons and webinar-based lessons are the number of participants and the way of communicating.

-In group lessons, you can have up to 20 people and they need to be really patient and respect other students while they speak.
+In group lessons, you can have up to 20 people, and they need to be really patient and respect other students while they speak.

 The only way for the students to talk in webinars is to separate them into the breakout rooms on Zoom.
-In the breakout rooms on Zoom, the children can talk to each other in small groups, they will not hear the other groups and you can switch from group to group.
+In the breakout rooms on Zoom, the children can talk to each other in small groups, they will not hear the other groups, and you can switch from group to group.

 Teaching methods and activities used in the webinars

-The main teaching method in the webinars is the communicative method, and the skills the children worked on were listening, reading and writing, while speaking was not possible since I had from 50 to 100 children in the lessons.
+The main teaching method in the webinars is the communicative method, and the skills the children worked on were listening, reading, and writing, while speaking was not possible since I had from 50 to 100 children in the lessons.

 The activities we did were: